walkovik/vagrant-php/readme.md

 ```
 echo "xdebug.remote_host=192.168.30.1" | sudo tee -a /etc/php/7.4/apache2/php.ini
 //Change it to
-echo "xdebug.remote_host=YOUR.CUSTOM.IP.ADDRESS" | sudo tee -a /etc/php/7.4/apache2/php.ini
+echo "xdebug.remote_host=ANOTHER.CUSTOM.IP.ADDRESS" | sudo tee -a /etc/php/7.4/apache2/php.ini
-// Please note that the last 0 was removed, so change it like the example above
+// Please note that the last 0 was removed, so change it like the example below
 echo "xdebug.remote_host=192.168.31.1" | sudo tee -a /etc/php/7.4/apache2/php.ini
 ```
 ##### Regarding the file seed_mysql.sh